RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 - **Viewer** - Can view all databases and their configurations (including database secrets)

-To illustrate, the following table shows each role's ability to perform common tasks using the admin console:
+The following table shows each role's ability to perform common tasks using the admin console:

 | Task | Owner | Manager | Member | Viewer |
 |------|:-----:|:-------:|:------:|:------:|